Nikos Chougkaz: Personal life

-Chougaz΄s mother Sonia Dafkou, was a long-time professional basketball player, having also played for Panathinaikos.
-His father Chris, who was born in Alexandria, Egypt, is a former professional basketball player and a coach.
+Chougaz΄s Greek mother, Sonia Dafkou, was a long-time professional basketball player, having also played for Panathinaikos.
+His Coptic Egyptian father Chris, who was born in Alexandria, Egypt, is a former professional basketball player and a coach.
 He has been the head coach of numerous clubs in Europe.
 His twin brother Robert, plays college basketball at Northwestern State University.